mikedavies-dev/PriceActionUtils/README.md

 PriceActionUtils is a NinjaTrader 8 indicator that combines multiple chart analysis tools into a single indicator.
 It consolidates functionality from several separate indicators to reduce chart clutter and improve performance.

+## WARNING

+USE AT YOUR OWN RISK.
+This plugin has not been tested by third parties and is provided without warranty.
+Please test thoroughly with simulation accounts before using with live accounts.
+The author is not responsible for any issues, losses, or damages that may occur from using this plugin.

 ## Features

 The indicator includes the following components: